 To solve this problem, we could try to combine the two approaches or to use more complex functions to determine the relevant distances between items.
 A basic rule of modeling is, however, to use as few freely adjustable parameters as possible.
-The more of these parameters are integrated into a model, the easier it is for the model to fit any data, which weakens potential conclusions drawn from the model's performance.
-Therefore, we kept our desired model - the Color TSS Model - as simple as possible by extending our initial approach.
+The more of these parameters are integrated into a model, the easier it is for the model to fit any data, which weakens the reliability of conclusions drawn from the model's performance.
+Therefore, we kept our desired model, which we named the Color TSS Model, as simple as possible by extending our initial approach.
 Figure 9 suggests a linear dependence of the required color weight on the strength of color clustering.
-Recall that the three levels of color clustering correspond respectively to the values 1.0, 1.3, and 1.7 on the cluster measure ( $\alpha_c$ ), with a maximum deviation of 0.05.
+Recall that the three levels of color clustering correspond respectively to the values 1.0, 1.3, and 1.7 on the cluster measure $\alpha_c$ , with a maximum deviation of 0.05.
 We determined the parameters of the linear function to yield runlengths most similar to the empirical ones:

-$$color weight = 0.264 \ \alpha_c + 0.799 \tag{7}$$
+color weight = $0.264 \alpha_c + 0.799$